Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 I quite enjoy getting used to the tube and trying to find my way without using the map at all (it'll take you a couple of weeks).
 It definitely provides a welcome break out of the California "drive everywhere" culture for 6 weeks.
 Here's some stops that will be key for us:

-If you can, follow it eastward to Glocester Rd (NOT pronoucned "Gl-ow-ses-ter") which you can get off at and walk (20 min or so), so your flat.
+The blue Piccadilly line serves Heathrow Airport, where we'll all likely land.
+(It's a very old and deep (literally) line; citizens hid down there during the WWII bombings of the city).
+If you can, follow it eastward to Gloucester Rd (NOT pronounced "Gl-ow-ses-ter") which you can get off at and walk (20 min or so), to your flat.
 Don't worry about having your suitcase and all.
-Tons of poeple will be doing the same thing.
+Tons of people will be doing the same thing.

 High Street Kensington is a good stop for your flat too, but you'll have to figure out how to be sure you get on the Circle or District lines (yellow and green) to get there.
 You can transfer at Gloucester but be sure get on the "Edgeware Rd" line.
 The lead car on a tube, or the platform you stand on to wait for the tube, is always marked by the end of the line it is travelling to.

 Yes, "Wimbledon" on the green line is that Wimbledon.
-Yes, the tournment is on when we get there, and yes you can go.
+Yes, the tournament is on when we get there, and yes you can go.
 (Actually, if you want to go, you might look into getting tickets now.)

 Earl's Court: that's my stop, which is near the faculty housing.